Competitors

-Substack is an online platform that empowers independent writers and creators to publish newsletters and podcasts, directly monetize their content through subscriptions, and build a community around their work.
-It provides tools for content creation, distribution, and audience engagement, allowing creators to maintain ownership of their intellectual property and subscriber lists.
+Substack is an online platform that empowers independent writers and creators to publish newsletters, podcasts, and videos, and monetize their content through subscriptions.
+It provides tools for content creation, audience engagement, and direct payment from subscribers, allowing creators to maintain full ownership of their work and audience.

 5 of 5